 Read the rest of the rector’s letter here

-To fulfill our mission and increase our ministry in both our parish and the surrounding community, we aspire to expand [St. John’s] programs and services that extend our experience with God to others, building bridges to our community and the broader world.
-The gifts of our parishioners both sustain us and help us to grow collectively.
-It is our hope that these gifts will grow and enable us to progress toward that aspiration, and that we respond to God’s grace with gratitude and generosity as a deeply personal act of faith during our annual appeal this fall. – Wes Winterbottom and Buffy Ineson, wardens
+To fulfill our mission and increase our impact on both our parish and the surrounding community, we aspire to expand the programs and services that extend God’s grace, building bridges to our community and the broader world.
+Gifts from our parishioners are the indispensable fuel to accomplish this goal. – Wes Winterbottom and Buffy Ineson, wardens

 Read the rest of the wardens’ letter here